 Welcome to National Library Week, an annual event that exemplifies the daily contributions our nation’s libraries and librarians give everyday.
 As a librarian, I everyday see the benefits and the resources that libraries provide to their communities.
 And especially now, with the world the way it is, we need libraries more than ever.
-The theme for this year is “Libraries Transform”.
-When the world changes, we change right along with it.
-We “transform” to meet our patrons’ needs.
+The theme for this year is “Libraries Lead”.
+Keeping with this theme, we ask our patrons how the libraries has led them to a valuable aspect in their lives.
 We are there for you and right now, we need you to be there for us.
-We are under threat and what better way to show the importance of libraries with a week of celebrating them.
-Here are some ways you help celebrate this week:
+Funding for libraries may have increased, but that does not change the threat we still under.
+That is why this week is a great way to show the importance of libraries and why they need to be celebrated.
+Here are some ways you can help celebrate this week:

 No Fake News – Rest assured, you will not find any fake news at libraries.
 We make sure all the information we provide is accurate and up to date.
 Take a look at all the databases that libraries subscribe to.
 They have reliable sources and make sure you are kept in the know.

 Sign Up For a Library Card – Show your support of the continue use of libraries by signing up for a library card.
 You’ll be surprised at the many benefits you get with a library card!